leslie-huang/howmanywordsenses/README.md

 - Software requirements are in `requirements.txt`.

-- `Sentence_labeled_example.ipynb` is a walk through with a manually labeled example.
+- `Mouse_labeled_example.ipynb` is a walk through with a manually labeled example.

-- `/sentence_labeled_example` includes files for the example of contexts containing the word "sentence" with the manual context labels assigned to each context, and the vectors from each model saved as pickles.
-These files are loaded in the `Sentence_labeled_example.ipynb` notebook.
+- `/mouse_labeled_example` includes files for the example of contexts containing the word "mouse" with the manual context labels assigned to each context, and the vectors from each model saved as pickles.
+These files are loaded in the `Mouse_labeled_example.ipynb` notebook.

 - `/experiments_code` includes (some of the) files for running the experiments described in our report: specifically, the Bayesian and frequentist experiments with the ELMo model.
 We also include the top 1,000 words and the script to generated this list.